bndes/trubudget-bndes/README.md

 The docker needs to be called by TWS daily.
 It should run at the begining of the night production.
 The easiest way is to create a Rundeck script to be the mediator.
 So, TWS will call Rundeck and Rundeck will call the container.
 The container will fire npm start, as described in the installation guide.

+If it is not the first time the integration script is installed (in other words, it is an update of the integration script), it may be necessary to recover the files control/arqTBUploadDate.json and log/executionOutput.log of the previous executions.

 ## Generated Files